Compare Home Inspection Companies

 • Service

 • How many inspections does your inspector schedule a day? – We only allow our inspectors to perform one inspection per day.
 Our inspectors take their time with your home, using specialized equipment to ensure a thorough assessment.
 Typically we spend about three hours on a house.
-Condos in high rise buildings are quicker because there are items such as the roof, exterior, structure, and common areas that are not included in the inspection of a condominium.
-It then takes about another two to three hours to document the items in the report.
+Condos in high rises are shorter because there are items such as the roof, exterior, structure and common areas that are not included in the inspection of a condominium.
+Then it takes us about another two, to three hours to document the items in the report.
 Add in driving time to and from the inspection, there is your 8 hour day.
 Since this is our full-time job, we want our inspectors home with their families and do not perform inspections in the evenings.
 Many inspectors will do 2 to 3 inspections a day.
 That usually means they will spend 1 to 2 hours at your property.
 They need to move fast so they can get to the next job.

 • What forms of payment are accepted? – We accept credit cards via secured gateway, checks, and cash.